splunk/splunk-operator/docs/SplunkOperatorUpgrade.md

 imagePullPolicy: IfNotPresent
 ```
 ​
-To verify that a new Splunk Enterprise Docker image was applied to a pod, you can check the version of the image.
+To verify that a new Splunk Enterprise Docker image was applied to a pod, you can check any running pod and verify the version of the image.
 Example:
 ​
 ```
-kubectl get pods splunk-default-monitoring-console-0 -o yaml | grep -i image
+kubectl get pods splunk-monitoring-console-0 -o yaml | grep -i image
 image: splunk/splunk:8.1.2
 imagePullPolicy: IfNotPresent
 image: splunk/splunk:8.1.2